 - Provide synchronous group activity instructions in a common place like a Canvas module, and have students open the instructions in a separate tab for reference before joining the group activity.

 - When using breakout rooms, plan additional time (i.e., a minute or two) for students to join and leave these spaces.
-You can also ask a teaching assistant to set up the breakouts, so you can focus on teaching.
+You can also ask a teaching assistant to set up the rooms, so you can focus on teaching.

 - Direct students to synchronous online spaces that they can use on their own (e.g., Canvas groups, Microsoft Teams) to meet or collaborate together outside of class.